 More of a guideline than a rule, this generalization is based on the little information that’s publicly available.
 Insurance companies tend to not share this kind of data.

-That said, getting more than a couple of tickets in a relatively short time span may cause your rates to go up.
-This includes moving violations like speeding, running a red light, etc. You may be labeled a high-risk driver if you get too many traffic tickets, and you may have to pay higher premiums.
+That said, getting more than a couple of tickets in a relatively short time span will cause your rates to go up.
+This includes moving violations like speeding, running a red light, etc. You may be labeled a high-risk driver if you get too many traffic tickets, and you'll pay higher premiums.

 Unlike moving violations, causing an accident doesn’t have a “three strikes” style policy.
 Unfortunately for those prone to car accidents, you can be moved from preferred to standard risk if you cause a car crash.

-In fact, most insurers will label you high risk if you’re responsible for just one accident.
+In fact, most insurers will label you high-risk if you’re responsible for just one accident.
 This is especially true if the wreck causes injury, or worse.
+Even if you’re lucky enough to avoid a high-risk driver label after causing an accident, you’re still not out of the weeds.
+You’re still virtually guaranteed a rate increase.

 In this case, your conviction will affect a lot more than just your car insurance rates.
 Along with heavy fines and penalties, you’ll have to file an SR-22 or FR-44 form with your state’s department of motor vehicles.
 Your license may be suspended.
 Your current car insurer may cancel your policy as well.